Challenges in Europe await Merkel after resounding victory

-BRUSSELS/PARIS (Reuters) - Once Angela Merkel has savored her third and biggest general election victory, the small issue of Europe awaits.
+BRUSSELS/PARIS, Sept 23 (Reuters) - Once Angela Merkel has savoured her third and biggest general election victory, the small issue of Europe awaits.

 The poll result leaves the conservative German chancellor triumphant but still needing a coalition partner from among her centre-left rivals.
 The way forward for the European Union raises even trickier challenges.